Best Ochigbo is a professor of painting at the University of Uyo.

 Mwajim Malgwi Maidugu was born in 1951 in Borno State and is a former Director-General of the National Council for Arts and Culture.

-He attended Marama Primary School from where he proceeded to Borno Teachers’ College and obtained his Grade II Teachers’ Certificate in 1971.
+He attended Marama Primary School from where he proceeded to Borno Teachers’ College where he earned a Grade II Teachers’ Certificate in 1971.

-Wesley Okachi was born in 1964 in Zaria, where he lives and works.
+Wesley Okachi was born in 1964 in Zaria.

-He has a Bachelor’s degree in fine and applied art.
-He’s presently a senior lecturer at the Ahmadu Bello University, Zaria.
+He holds a Bachelor’s degree in fine and applied art, and is presently a senior lecturer at the Ahmadu Bello University, Zaria.

 LIST OF AWARDEES 2016